VagelisKormazos/Personal-Assistant-/README.md

  2. Simulation of interaction with electrical appliances and smart shoe box of residents' home.
  3. Simulation of interaction with an automatic pet "feeder".
  4. General system simulation with the user.
- 5.The application should be accompanied by User manual.
+ 5. The application should be accompanied by Technical Manual.

- 6.The application should be accompanied by Technical Manual.
+ 6. The application should be accompanied by User manual.